gualask/fyler/docs/theming.md

 ## Concept

-Components contain no hard-coded colors and no `dark:` classes for colors.
+Fyler’s UI aims to avoid hard-coded colors and `dark:` color variants in components.
-They exclusively use semantic utility classes (`bg-ui-surface`, `text-ui-text-muted`, `bg-ui-accent`, …) generated from CSS custom properties defined in a single stylesheet under `src/`.
+Most styling uses semantic utility classes (`bg-ui-surface`, `text-ui-text-muted`, `bg-ui-accent`, …) generated from CSS custom properties defined in a single stylesheet under `src/`.

+Some UX overlays intentionally use fixed neutral colors for contrast (for example the preview modal chrome and thumbnail quick-actions).
+Treat those as explicit exceptions, not as the default styling approach.

 **Changing the theme = editing only the theme token values.**